-(b) employers, without distinction whatsoever, shall have the right to establish and, subject only to the rules of the organization concerned, to join international associations of their own choice without previous authorization;
+employers, without distinction whatsoever, shall have the right to establish and, subject only to the rules of the organization concerned, to join other associations of their own choice without previous authorization;

-(c) every trade union and employers association shall frame its own constitution and rules to elect its representatives in full freedom to organize its administration and activities and to formulate its programmes; and

-(d) workers' and employers' organizations shall have the right to establish and join federations and confederations and any such organization, federation or confederation shall have the right to affiliate with international organizations and confederations of workers' and employers' organizations.
+every trade union and employers association shall frame its own constitution and rules to elect its representatives in full freedom to organize its administration and activities and to formulate its programmes; and workers' and employers' organizations shall have the right to establish and join federations and confederations and any such organization, federation or confederation shall have the right to affiliate with other organizations and confederations of workers' and employers' organizations.

-4. Application for registration.- Any trade union may, under the signature of its President and the Secretary, apply to the Registrar for registration of the trade union under this Act.
+Any trade union may, under the signature of its President and the Secretary, apply to the Registrar for registration of the trade union under this Act.

-5. Requirements for application.- Every application for registration of Trade Union shall be made to the Registrar and shall be accompanied by-
+Requirements for 5.Every application for registration of Trade Union shall be application. made to the Registrar and shall be accompanied by-